 If you still feel worried then please contact the phase leader to discuss your concerns.
+Mrs Fryer for Key Stage 1 and Mr Carr for Key Stage 2.
 We would hope any problems to be resolved after this.

-However, if you still feel that your concerns have not been addressed please contact the SENCO who is also the Headteacher.
+However, if you still feel that your concerns have not been addressed please contact the SENCO or the Headteacher.
 An appointment can be made via the school office.
 The Headteacher operates an open door policy and will always see parents /carers at the earliest opportunity to discuss any issues.